Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 [[Amplitude] instance] initializeApiKey:@"API_KEY" userId:@"USER_ID"];
 ```

 Don't assign users a user ID that could change as each unique user ID is interpreted as a unique user in Amplitude.
-For more information see [Track unique users in Amplitude](https://help.amplitude.com/hc/en-us/articles/115003135607-Track-unique-users-in-Amplitude) in the Help Center.
+For more information see
+ [Track unique users in Amplitude](https://help.amplitude.com/hc/en-us/articles/115003135607-Track-unique-users-in-Amplitude) in the Help Center.

-### Log Out and Anonymous Users
+### Logged out and anonymous users

 --8<-- "includes/logged-out-and-anonymous-users.md"